ChrisBeeley/notebook/content/docs/goldacre_review/further-work.md

 > Adopting open working practices does not mean other countries or industry can exploit intellectual property created with state funds: there should be a robust and thoughtful exceptions framework to impose commercial licenses or restrictions on review and (separately) re-use of publicly funded code, where this is actively helpful; but this closed approach should be used in a planned and deliberate fashion, where it meets national strategic objectives, not as the unplanned default approach

 I have heard this objection to open code many times, and have tried to address it where I can.
 On the face of it it seems very sensible: share the code with, say the NHS, and exploit the code commercially where it can be exploited commercially.
+The original text is not entirely clear but I am assuming that they are referring to dual licensing of code.
+I have filed [an issue on NHSX's open code guidance](https://github.com/nhsx/open-source-policy/issues/18) on this subject.
+I am no expert but I am dubious as to whether the benefits of dual licensing code can be realised in the NHS.
+It's a notoriously tricky area and my fear is that dual licensing will

+a) scare off people who would otherwise have contributed, because they don't work in an organisation which can use a free licence and so would have to pay to use a project they themselves contributed to
+b) will not produce anywhere near the revenue to make all the administration worthwhile- companies which can't use a free licence will either just reimplement the code themselves or just use a truly free alternative.